graphprotocol/research/specs/graph-protocol-v1/subgraph-manifest/README.md

 # Subgraph Manifest

+**TODO** This file has moved to https://github.com/graphprotocol/graph-node.
+Please confirm.
+Datasets references this file with ../subgraph-manifest, so it needs to remain in this repo.

 ## Overview
 The Subgraph manifest specifies all the information required to index and query a specific subgraph.
 It is the entry point to your subgraph, so to speak.